capytaine/capytaine/docs/user_manual/cookbook.rst

 Plot the influence matrix
 -------------------------

-This example plot the influence matrix for an horizontal cylinder.
+This example plots the influence matrix for an horizontal cylinder.

 .. include:: examples/plot_matrix.py
    :code: python